 May 11, 2021

-When is the Right Time to Move from an LLC to an S-Corporation?
+When is the Right Time to Move from an LLC to an S-Corp?

 As a business owner, you should be on the lookout for ways to maximize profits, reduce expenses, and minimize your tax liabilities.
 Taking the subchapter S election and changing your LLC to an S-Corporation brings potential tax savings.
 The question is, when is the right time to make the move.

 You must pay yourself a reasonable salary as the owner of an S-Corporation.
 So, you do not want to add payroll taxes and salary expenses until it makes sense to do so.
 And with the timeline restrictions for submitting the Form 2553 Election by a Small Business Corporation, proper planning is important.
 Making the election too soon can overburden the company’s operating funds but making the S-election too late may mean missing out on potential tax savings.

 An S-Corporation can be formed any time you want.
 To qualify for the current tax year, the submittal is due by March 15th.
 A newly formed LLC may submit Form 2553 within the first 75 days, and it will be effective for the first year of business.
 You have the option of applying for relief if you have a valid reason for missing one of these deadlines.

 You need to ensure that you have the proper cash flow to continue operations while still paying yourself what the IRS deems a reasonable salary.
 In addition to the added expense of your salary, you need to budget for federal and potentially state payroll taxes.
 Generally, the recommended guideline is that if your average annual profits are less than $50,000 it is not the right time to transition from an LLC to an S Corporation.
 The tax benefits, if any, would be minimal when offset against the cost of the owner’s salary and payroll taxes.